 Natalie Arsenault, Associate Director

 CLAS Associate Director Natalie Arsenault manages the operations of the Center and fosters linkages with academic units on campus, community organizations, and professional associations.
 She is responsible for the Center's program planning and design, policy-making, budget, and supervision of administrative staff.
 She is also responsible for managing the Center's external grants and fellowships, including a US Department of Education National Resource Center grant and Foreign Language and Area Studies Fellowships, the Tinker Visiting Professorship, and the Tinker Field Research Grant.
-Natalie holds an MA in Latin American Studies (with a focus on Brazilian Studies) from the University of Florida, and has spent more than a decade working in Latin American Studies.
+Natalie holds an MA in Latin American Studies (with a focus on Brazilian Studies) from the University of Florida, and has spent more than 15 years working in Latin American Studies.
 She has served as Outreach Chair of the National Consortium of Latin American Studies Programs, and is an active member of the Latin American Studies Association.